T490-hue/Future-LandUse-Prediction-ConvLSTM/README.md

 # Future Land Use Classification Using ConvLSTM-Based U-Net

 ## Overview
-This project, developed at **NIAS, Indian Institute of Science Campus**, focuses on **predicting future land use** using deep learning techniques applied to satellite imagery.
+This project focuses on **predicting future land use** using deep learning techniques applied to satellite imagery.
 By combining **ConvLSTM** and **U-Net**, the model effectively captures both spatial and temporal dependencies for accurate classification.

 ## Model Architecture
 - **ConvLSTM-Based U-Net:** Custom architecture designed for spatiotemporal feature extraction.